tw-ms-workshop/microservice-baseline/notes.md

 3. Add teammates to the repository: repository settings -> collaborators
 4. Everyone clone the repo, make it run with idea: `./gradlew idea`
 4. open the application in idea and take a look around
+5. give the service a dedicated team name ?
 5. start the application server:
   * idea: run the main method
   * gradle: `./gradlew bootRun`